 - Moisturize hair with natural oil.

-- Make sure you are getting the right nutrients.
+- Make sure you are getting the right nutrients, including the foods you eat.

 - Sleep with Silk Scalf.